 Must be inspection day today.
 Everyone’s stressed.
 Not sure why.
 An inspection is a fantastic thing.
 It has reported, then fixed, if they find something wrong on the boat.
 Right?
 Well, not necessarily true.
 Usually from first-hand experience years before when they crewed.
 Certainly not how things are done now or what you had been told to do.
 Regulations are changing all of the time, and everybody is expected to adapt.
 Resources aren’t always made available.

 Woohoo!
-After sunsets of reds, gray and pink, land is in sight.
+After sunsets of reds, animal exclusion, gray and pink, land is in sight.
 The boat is heading into port where its crew members get to go onshore for a health break.
 The question – is can you walk right off the ship and be in the middle of everything or it full of security checkpoints?
 Some men like to get away or take a rest.
 Before heading out 17, Those that come in on a flagship that is Foreign generally head.
 Poor Wendy, that is when she gets the most busy.
 She arranges travel for some of her crew members which are leaving the boat for vacation.
 They don’t get to leave the boat until their replacement will get onboard.
 Captain Tod and mike do not always go ashore either.
 They have this philosophy work is work.
 I don’t always agree.
 It’s good to get off the boat for a change of scenery.
 Today, a few more crew members will join the boat.
 That would be an excellent help.
 The team is asked to do more, Exactly like in corporate.
 According to Mike, the difference is that the office building isn’t likely to run into something.